hazelcast/hazelcast-go-client/examples/k8s/service/README.md

 # Running Hazelcast Go Client on Kubernetes Example
-- This example shows how to run a sample proxy service which uses Hazelcast Go Client connected to the Hazelcast members in the same network and expose itself outside through k8s ingress.
+- This example shows how to run a sample proxy service which uses Hazelcast Go Client connected to the Hazelcast members in the same network and exposes itself to the outside through k8s ingress.

 ## Table of Contents
 1. [Requirements](#requirements)